jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 8

-Observe icmp traffic using wireshark
+-  Observe icmp traffic using wireshark

--inside vm1 run wireshark
+-  Inside vm1 run wireshark

--there will be a blue shark fin at the top that's the button to press to start capturing traffic
+-  There will be a blue shark fin at the top that's the button to press to start capturing traffic

--you can see activity even though you aren't doing anything
+-  You can see activity even though you aren't doing anything
 </p>
 <br />